HeenaNagda/Order-Fairness/README.md

 ### Run Rashnu locally
 * Make sure in the scripts/run_demo.sh file number of replicas are 0 to 3.
-* Make sure in hotstuff.conf file has exactly 4 replica signatures.
+* Make sure the hotstuff.conf file has exactly 4 replica signatures.
 * start 4 demo replicas with scripts/run_demo.sh
 * start the demo client with scripts/run_demo_client.sh in another terminal
 * Use Ctrl-C to terminate the client and replicas